 I could see that I had plenty of brine with this one.
 And yet, when I checked on the jar a few weeks later, it was riddled with mold.

-When I opened the jar, my poor husband could smell the failed fermented red cabbage recipe from another room.
+When I opened the jar, my poor family could smell the failed fermented red cabbage recipe from another room.
 What I created was definitely not fit for human consumption.
 So, what went wrong?

 Before I get to what went wrong, I want to mention the things I did right with my last failed batch.
-I thoroughly cleaned and sanitized my equipment in the dishwasher beforehand.
-(Since this ferment is not occurring in an anaerobic environment nor being canned, I did not sterilize the equipment as described in this yogurt recipe.)
+First, I thoroughly cleaned and sanitized my equipment in the dishwasher beforehand.
+Since this ferment is not occurring in an anaerobic environment nor being canned, I did not sterilize the equipment (source).

 Another thing I did right was using the USDA’s recommended amount of salt for sauerkraut.
-They advise using three tablespoons per five pounds of cabbage.
+They advise using three tablespoons per five pounds of cabbage (source).

+No, don’t try to make this recipe lower in sodium.
 You can wind up with unwanted bacterial growth when you skimp on the salt.
-So, don’t try to make this one lower in sodium.

 A potential issue with using a volume measurement for salt is that you could end up short if you use a coarser salt grain.
 A smarter way to go about things is to weigh both the salt and the cabbage.
 In this case, I’ve been advised to use salt in the amount of 2% of the weight of cabbage.

 The USDA recommends using a canning or pickling salt.
-It’s also OK to use a fine grain sea salt, as I did.
-They advise that you do not use iodized salt because this will alter the salt to cabbage ratio.
+It’s also OK to use a fine grain sea salt or kosher salt, as I did.
+They advise that you do not use iodized salt not because it will alter the salt to cabbage ratio, but because it can discolor the ferment (source).

 One more thing I did correctly was using a food-safe container for my ferment, in this case, a glass canning jar.
 I love sauerkraut dearly, but making a ginormous batch in a garbage bag or a clean garbage can is a bad idea.
 The USDA recommends not trying to ferment foods in metal containers, other than those that are stainless steel.